mr4tt/csmic/content/misc/analytics.md

 1. **set up DNS so requests go to your server** <br> (only needed if Umami and your website are hosted in different places!!!!!)
     - add a new A record to your DNS
         - name: the subdomain you want to use
-            - eg: use umami if you want to point to umami.starly.dev
+            - e.g. use umami if you want to point to umami.starly.dev
         - address: your server's IP address
     - [:What should my DNS look like?](#dns)